CrypticDG/DjangoCareerShiftersWebsite/README.md

 ### It is possibleto get a BSOD, blue screen if not setup properly with your anti virus,
 ### as you are running linux/ubuntu on your windows Machine.
 Or which ever OP you are running.

 # *HAVE FUN, AND ENJOY THE APP!!!!
-And recerating and running it!
+And recreating, adding diffirent functionality and running it!